-In many cases common sense will tell you that a driver, cyclist, or pedestrian acted carelessly, but you may not know what laws or rules that person violated.
+In many cases, common sense will tell you that a driver, bicyclist, electric scooter rider, or pedestrian acted carelessly, but you may not know what laws or rules that person violated.
 Your argument to an insurance company that another person was at fault for an accident can be strengthened if you find some "official" support for your conclusion.
 Here are a number of places to look for such support.

-If the police came to the scene of your accident, particularly if they knew that someone was injured, they probably made a written accident report.
+After a car accident, a police officer or some other member of local law enforcement may come to the scene, particularly if they know that someone was injured.
+If an officer came to the scene, they probably made a written accident report.
 Ask the traffic division of your local law enforcement agency how to get a copy.

 Regardless of how specific it is, any mention in a police report of a traffic law violation or careless driving by another person can serve as great support in showing that the other person was at fault.